marcmajcher/stemprov-11ty/src/about/cv.md

 ## RESEARCH EXPERIENCE
+2023		Graduate Research Assistant: Numbers 4 Justice Lab (Critical Quantitative Racial Equity in STEM Education), The University of Texas at Austin

-2022		Graduate Research Assistant: Art-Science Collaborations Landscape Study, Center for Media Engagement, The University of Texas at Austin 2021		Graduate Research Assistant for Stories of Ancient Resilience, Planet
+2023		Graduate Research Assistant: Water Recovery, The Media, and Community Impact, The University of Texas at Austin 2022		Graduate Research Assistant: Art-Science Collaborations Landscape Study, Center for Media Engagement, The University of Texas at Austin 2021		Graduate Research Assistant for Stories of Ancient Resilience, Planet